gaiusgdcruz/Notes-App/README.md

 # Notes App
 ---
-This is a simple notepad app whch is inspired fom Google Keep.
+This is a project developed as part of `30daysofkotlin` challenge by Google Developers.
+It is a simple notepad app whch is inspired from Google Keep.
 The app is still under development.
 - Design and Prototype using **Figma**.
 - Made with **Kotlin**.
 - Database - **Realm**.